MovingBlocks/legacy-website/_posts/2021-03-20-terasaturday-12.md

 ## 📯 Terasology Alpha 19 (v4.3.0) released!

-We are happy to announce that we just released Terasology Alpha 19 (v4.3.0).
+We are happy to announce that we just released [Terasology Alpha 19 (v4.3.0)].
-While this release mainly consists of foundation work and "under-the-hood" improvements that are not visible in the game, our contributors also added a few quite visible goodies such as visual damage indicators (see TeraSaturday #11) and a world generation plugin for Flying Islands 🛸
+While this release mainly consists of foundation work and "under-the-hood" improvements that are not visible in the game, our contributors also added a few quite visible goodies such as visual damage indicators (see [TeraSaturday #11]) and a world generation plugin for Flying Islands 🛸

 ## 📰 Since last TeraSaturday ...

-Many thanks to our contributors since last [TeraSaturday #11]({% post_url 2021-03-13-terasaturday-11 %}): _@antag99_, _@DarkWeird_, _@keturn_, _@pollend_, and _@skaldarnar_.
+Many thanks to our contributors since last [TeraSaturday #11]: _@antag99_, _@DarkWeird_, _@keturn_, _@pollend_, and _@skaldarnar_.

 After the preparational groundwork of the previous week, the _gestalt v7_ efforts of this week led to moving basically each and every package and file in the engine.
-As a result most of our omega modules had to be adjusted accordingly.
+As a result most of our Ωmega modules had to be adjusted accordingly.
 A big thank you to _@keturn_, _@pollend_ and _@DarkWeird_ for their dedication! 🤗

 _@pollend_ and _@DarkWeird_ continued to brainstorm and discuss dependency injection (DI) for/with/in/through/by (🤪) gestalt.
 While this is still in planning, we're looking forward to hear more about it soon™️ - so keep checking the TeraSaturday posts regularly 😉